okkur/syna/exampleSite/content/docs/development/content.md

 Every other script is needed by the fragment of the same name.
 For example `hero.js` is needed by the `hero` fragment.

-If you want to add an extra script for an specific fragment, you need to add that script as an entry point in the [webpack configuration file](/webpack.config.js).
+If you want to add an extra script for a specific fragment, you need to add that script as an entry point in the [webpack configuration file](/webpack.config.js).
 Then import that script inside the fragment (using the `script` tag).

 Transpiled and bundled JS files are located inside `assets/scripts/` directory and are generated using Webpack.